Ocean Park Hong Kong: 21st century

 Hong Kong Disneyland opened in September 2005, and Ocean Park expected up to a 25% decrease in attendance, but the park was not severely impacted in the end.
 It recorded an average daily attendance of 10,000 during Disneyland's opening period, down from the 11,000 visitors during the same time the previous year.
 The park later surpassed its own annual attendance record in May 2006, less than 11 months after it set a record of 4,030,000 visitors.
 Forbes magazine subsequently recognised the park as one of the "10 Most Popular Amusement Parks in the World", and further dubbed Zeman "Hong Kong's Mouse Killer" in 2007.

 The first attractions of the redevelopment plan were opened in 2009.
-This included the Ocean Express, a funicular system connecting the Waterfront and Summit; and the Amazing Asian Animals attraction zone, which showcased rare Asian animals, namely the giant panda, the red panda, the Chinese giant salamander, the Asian small-clawed otter, and the Chinese alligator.
+This included the Ocean Express, a funicular system connecting the Waterfront and Summit, and the Amazing Asian Animals attraction zone, which showcased rare Asian animals, namely the giant panda, the red panda, the Chinese giant salamander, the Asian small-clawed otter, and the Chinese alligator.
 Four red pandas were loaned to Ocean Park by the Chengdu Research Base of Giant Panda Breeding.

 In January 2011, the Aqua City attraction zone was opened.
 The zone covers an area of 20000 m2 and features the Grand Aquarium as its centerpiece.
 Designed by Aedas and PGAV Destinations, the aquarium's exterior mimics a sea creature, appearing as an egg-shaped structure with swirling strips of fins.
 It features a 5.24 e6L water tank.
 At opening, it housed more than 5,000 fish belonging to more than 400 species, including rare species such as the scalloped hammerhead shark, the manta ray, and the Pacific bluefin tuna.
-The attraction zone also featured a daily night-time show named Symbio, presented on a 360° water screen.
+The attraction zone also featured a daily nighttime show named Symbio, presented on a 360° water screen.

-A few months later in June 2011, Ocean Park also opened the 5500 m2 Rainforest attraction zone, which featured a 3-minute raft ride, an expedition trail, and a tree house-themed exhibition area.
+A few months later in June 2011, Ocean Park also opened the 5500 m2 Rainforest attraction zone, which featured a three-minute raft ride, an expedition trail, and a treehouse-themed exhibition area.
 At opening, the zone housed over 70 tropical animal species, including the kinkajou, the capybara, the pygmy marmoset, the green anaconda, and the green aracari.